 Mom has always wanted to take pictures of me standing in something called a slot canyon.
 The problem with most slot canyons is that they are usually illegal for dogs to visit because they’re in fancy National Parks or other places where dogs aren’t welcome.
-But you can do pretty much anything you want in Las Vegas, so of course the home of the gas station slot machine was the place to find dog-friendly slot canyons.
+Luckily, you can do pretty much anything you want in Las Vegas, so of course the home of the gas station slot machine was the place to find dog-friendly slot canyons.

-We walked through the river of sand and rocks until we found an old road, and followed that until we found a big sign.
+We walked through the river of sand and rocks until we found an old paved road, and followed that until we found a big sign.
 “What does it say, Mom?”
 I asked.

 “It says that gem collectors are welcome to take anything that they can get with picks and shovels.”

 “What are gems?”

 “They’re shiny rocks, but I don’t recognize the names of the gems they list on the sign.
 Maybe we’ll find a cool rock to take home as a souvenir.”

 “You mean slot canyons give prizes, just like slot machines?”

 Up ahead we could see a strange heap of something that was sandy and all the same color, but not the color of the mountain sand, or the flat sand, or the river sand.
 It looked like the sand pile at the bottom of an hourglass.
 “What’s that?”
 I asked.

 “I’m not sure.
 It looks like a slag heap or something from a mine.”